yooakim/demo/README.md

 ## Deploying the app

+As this app is built using [.NET Core](https://www.microsoft.com/net/) it can run on all plattforms the [.NET Core runtime supports](https://www.microsoft.com/net/download/all).

-More information about how to deploy can be found [here](./docs/HOWTO-Deploy.cmd)
+More information about how to deploy can be found [here](./docs/HOWTO-Deploy.md)

 ## Content